btkostner/jumar/docs/deployment.md

 base64 ./cockroach-certs/node.key | flyctl secrets set DB_NODE_KEY=-
 ```

 Next up, start creating some volumes.
-For this, you could do a single instance (which would not be highly available), multiple instances in different regions (not recommend as you will incur more latency for every query), or multiple instances in the same region (highly available, but not regionally distributed).
+This will dictate where Fly.io places your servers, so please check the [Cockroach DB multi-region capabilities overview page](https://www.cockroachlabs.com/docs/stable/multiregion-overview.html) to ensure your survivability goals match what you create here.
 Once you figure out the regions you want, run this command to generate a volume.
-Change the size accordingly.
+Repeat for every instance you want and change the volume size to fit your needs.

 ```bash
 flyctl volumes create crdb_data --region <region> --size 10
 ```

 **Optionally**, you can scale the VM size you will use.
 Cockroach recommends at least 4gb of RAM.
-From personal experience, you will run into a lot of issues on 256mb, and _some_ issues on 512mb for demo sites.
+From personal experience, 1gb is the absolute _minimum_ you will want (might still cause problems).
 Keep in mind that this is pretty easy to change after the fact _without downtime_ if you are running multiple instances.

 ```bash
 flyctl scale vm <size> --memory <memory_in_megabytes>